junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 - If you start with DTS-X, you can export 7.1.4 and do similar.
 If you only have an encoded bitstream, you can use DTS-X Bitstream tools to decode DTS-X to WAVs.
 - If you start with Auro-3D, you can use channel exports.
 If you're using Nuendo, maybe you can convert Auro-3D panners to Atmos panners.
 If you only have an encoded bitstream, you can use the Auro-3D decoder in their suite.
 - I haven't tested any of these.

+### I can QC my Atmos mix on a PC
+FALSE.
+As of 2020, there are no THD/EC3 Atmos decoders for PC.
+You must use a AVR.
+The situation may change in the future.
+If you have DTS-X or Auro-3D suites, those may include a decoder.

+### I can use ADM from 3D OBA suite(s) with Dolby encoders
+FALSE.
+Although this is the ideal situation, and the Dolby Atmos Conversion Tool can convert between DAMP and ADM formats, Dolby tools currently only accept ADM WAV files made by Dolby tools.
+This is due to cubular vs spherical coordinates, among other possible differences.
+So if you use other OBA suites such as [VISR](http://www.s3a-spatialaudio.org/plugins) or [EBU EAR](https://ear-production-suite.ebu.io/) suites and want to deliver for Dolby codecs, you're in for a bad time(tm).
+Unless you mix in CBA (which is what many people are doing anyway, including myself).

 ### It's hard to convert a legacy 5.1 project to an Atmos project
 FALSE, MAYBE.
 In PT & Nuendo, maybe you can convert legacy projects to Atmos projects using scripts.
 Or you can export 5.1 stems and start a new project.
 I haven't tested any of these.